silentspring30/dao-ai-framework/daohaus_review.md

 **Infrastructure for decentralized AI:** We want to make it as easy as possible for individuals to get from idea to deployed AI app.
 To achieve this, we are integrating many different technologies such as decentralized [storage](https://github.com/filecoin-project/devgrants/issues/517), compute, [marketplaces](https://port.oceanprotocol.com/t/algovera-a-decentralized-hub-for-data-scientists-in-web3-round-17/1828) and integrating environments such as [JupyterLab with MetaMask](https://www.youtube.com/watch?v=sjBYOxeHzG4).

 **Funding for independent AI teams:** Algovera is a community of diverse and independent AI teams (called Squads).
 These teams are funded through the Algovera Micro-Grants [Program](https://docs.algovera.ai/blog/2021/12/23/Introducing%20Algovera%20AI%20x%20Web3%20Grants).
 Proposals are submitted on [Discourse](https://forum.algovera.ai/).
-We set up a DAO for each of these teams (currently using DAOhaus, previously Aragon).
+We set up a DAO for each of these teams (currently using DAOhaus).
 You can check out our full list of Squads and links to the respective DAOs [here](https://algovera.notion.site/Squads-194768658a044302a0cdc24d5d758b9d).
-All of our code is open source.
+We support and train our squads in web3 governing, treasury and revenue models through the DAO and Web3 sustainability/growth model monetization of data sets and AI models.

 # About DAOhaus
 DAOhaus is a community first, no-code DAO platfrom that allows to create DAOs within minutes.
 It is based on MolochDAO's Open source code version 2.1.
 A decentralized autonomous organization (DAO) is a community of people aligned by a common goal where decision making power is distributed and resources are collectively managed.